OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-23.md

 # Genesis Chapter 23

 ## Genesis 23:1
-Sarah lived to be 127 years old.
+Sarah lived for one hundred and twenty-seven years; these were the years of Sarah's life.

 ## Genesis 23:2
-She died at Kiriath Arba (that is, Hebron) in the land of Canaan, and Abraham went to mourn for Sarah and to weep over her.
+Sarah passed away in Kiriath Arba (which is Hebron) in the land of Canaan, and Abraham came to mourn for Sarah and to weep for her.

 ## Genesis 23:3
-Then Abraham rose from beside his dead wife and spoke to the Hittites.
+Then Abraham got up from beside his dead wife and spoke to the Hittites, saying,

 ## Genesis 23:4
-“I am a foreigner and stranger among you.
-Sell me some property for a burial site so I can bury my dead.”
+“I am a foreigner and a stranger among you.
+Sell me a piece of property for a burial site here, so I may bury my dead out of my sight.”

 ## Genesis 23:5
-The Hittites replied to Abraham,
+The Hittites answered Abraham, saying to him,

 ## Genesis 23:6
-“Sir, listen to us.
-You are a mighty prince among us.
-Bury your dead in the choicest of our tombs.
-None of us will refuse you his tomb for burying your dead.”
+“Hear us, my lord.
+You are a mighty prince among us; bury your dead in the finest of our tombs.
+None of us will withhold his tomb from you for burying your dead.”

 ## Genesis 23:7
-Then Abraham rose and bowed down before the people of the land, the Hittites.
+Abraham then rose and bowed to the people of the land, the Hittites.

 ## Genesis 23:8
-He said to them, “If you are willing to let me bury my dead, listen to me and intercede with Ephron son of Zohar on my behalf.
+He said to them, “If you are willing that I should bury my dead out of my sight, listen to me and intercede for me with Ephron son of Zohar,

 ## Genesis 23:9
-So he will sell me the cave of Machpelah, which belongs to him and is at the end of his field.
-Ask him to sell it to me for the full price as a burial site among you.”
+that he may sell me the cave of Machpelah, which belongs to him and is at the end of his field.
+Let him sell it to me for the full price as a burial site among you.”

 ## Genesis 23:10
-Ephron the Hittite was sitting among his people and he replied to Abraham in the hearing of all the Hittites who had come to the gate of the city.
+Ephron was sitting among the Hittites, and he replied to Abraham in the hearing of all the Hittites who had come to the gate of his city, saying,

 ## Genesis 23:11
-“No, my lord,” he said.
-“Listen to me; I give you the field, and I give you the cave that is in it.
-I give it to you in the presence of my people.
+“No, my lord, listen to me.
+I give you the field, and I give you the cave that is in it.
+In the presence of my people, I give it to you.
 Bury your dead.”

 ## Genesis 23:12
-Again Abraham bowed down before the people of the land.
+Abraham again bowed down before the people of the land.

 ## Genesis 23:13
-And he said to Ephron in their hearing, “Listen to me, if you will.
+He spoke to Ephron in their hearing, saying, “If you will, please listen to me.
 I will pay the price of the field.
-Accept it from me so I can bury my dead there.”
+Accept it from me so that I may bury my dead there.”

 ## Genesis 23:14
-Ephron answered Abraham,
+Ephron answered Abraham, saying to him,

 ## Genesis 23:15
-“Listen to me, my lord; the land is worth four hundred shekels of silver, but what is that between you and me?
+“My lord, listen to me: the land is worth four hundred shekels of silver.
+What is that between you and me?
 Bury your dead.”

 ## Genesis 23:16
-Abraham agreed to Ephron’s terms and weighed out for him the price he had named in the hearing of the Hittites: four hundred shekels of silver, according to the standard used by the merchants.
+Abraham agreed with Ephron and weighed out for him the silver he had named in the hearing of the Hittites: four hundred shekels of silver, according to the weight current among merchants.

 ## Genesis 23:17
-So Ephron’s field in Machpelah near Mamre—the field and the cave in it, and all the trees within the borders of the field—was legally transferred
+Thus, Ephron’s field in Machpelah near Mamre—the field with the cave in it, and all the trees within the borders of the field—was deeded

 ## Genesis 23:18
-to Abraham as his property in the presence of all the Hittites who had come to the gate of the city.
+to Abraham as his possession in the presence of the Hittites, before all who entered the gate of his city.

 ## Genesis 23:19
-Afterward Abraham buried his wife Sarah in the cave in the field of Machpelah near Mamre (that is, Hebron) in the land of Canaan.
+After this, Abraham buried Sarah his wife in the cave of the field of Machpelah near Mamre (which is Hebron) in the land of Canaan.

 ## Genesis 23:20
-So the field and the cave in it were deeded to Abraham by the Hittites as a burial site.
+Thus the field and the cave in it were deeded to Abraham by the Hittites as a burial site.